Disease/Disorder

 Measurement of Treatment Outcomes including those that are impairment-based, activity participation-based and environmentally-based.

-Several factors have been studied to examine the treatment outcome of AIS.
-One of them is curve progression.
-1 It is estimated that the curve tends to progress one degree per year after skeletal maturity if it is greater than 50 degrees at the end of growth, in contrast to no curve progression if the curve is less than 30 degrees at the end of growth.
-1, 11
+Curve progression has been studied to examine the treatment outcome of AIS.17 It is estimated that the curve tends to progress one degree per year after skeletal maturity if it is greater than 50 degrees at the end of growth, in contrast to no curve progression if the curve is less than 30 degrees at the end of growth.11,17 Severe scoliosis can lead to pulmonary complications due to its impact on thoracic deformity, which may restrict lung expansion and reduce respiratory function.18

 Other measurements of treatment outcome include back pain, self-image, sagittal plane evaluation and quality of life assessment (HRQoL).
 A series of instruments (questionnaires) for post spinal surgery patients have been proposed to evaluate quality of life.2